desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

-While the communication conceptually has to occur between the Parent registry and the DNSSEC key holder, what exactly that means and how the communication is coordinated traditionally depends on the relationship the Child has with the Parent:
+While the communication conceptually has to occur between the Parent registry and the DNSSEC key holder, what exactly that means and how the communication is coordinated traditionally depends on the relationship the Child has with the Parent.

 A typical situation is that the key is held by the Child DNS Operator; the communication thus often involes this entity.